 Pros: Box provided.
 Powerful CPU.
 Good quality for the GPU BLOBs able to run mupen64plus at full speed.
-The WeTek team have been nice with us, they sent us a free sample.
+The WeTek team have been very helpful, they sent us a free sample.
 Officially supported by OpenELEC.

 Cons: No access to the bootloader.
 Resolution fixed to 720p.
 No way to disable their white bootsplash that stays behind the game viewport.

-Conclusion: If you are a N64 fan, and you have a 720p TV, and are not annoyed to play with a white background, it can be OK.
+Conclusion: If you are a N64 fan, and you have a 720p TV, and are not annoyed playing with a white background, it can be OK.

 This table shows which systems can be emulated on each of our supported hardware.

-Please note that the hardware of a PC can vary a lot, and performance accordingly.
+Please note that the hardware of a PC can vary significantly, this impacts performance accordingly.